VATSALVARSHNEY108/B.O.I.-MARK-2/docs/CHATBOT_INTEGRATION_GUIDE.md

-# 🎉 VATSAL Chatbot Integration - Complete Guide
+# 🎉 BOI Chatbot Integration - Complete Guide

 ## ✨ What's New

-All three VATSAL chatbot systems are now integrated into the GUI app!
+All three BOI chatbot systems are now integrated into the GUI app!
 You can now access **three different AI chatbots** from a single unified interface.

 ---